sourced/deploymentmanager-samples/community/cloud-foundation/docs/black_box_user_guide.md

 - [firewall.yaml](#firewall.yaml) - two firewall rules, which depend on the corresponding networks
 - [instance.yaml](#instance.yaml) - one VM instance, which depends on the network

-*** is the above correct?
-Don't we want to have at least 2 levels of dependency in the examples? ***
+*** I understand that the "sample" config changed.
+However, before I replace the "old" ones with the "current" ones in the text below, can you tell me that the "current" are final - at least for the initial CFT/UG release?  ***

 #### network.yaml